Mentors

 Profile

 Rachel Svetanoff is a social entrepreneur, activist, and futurist with a history of supporting initiatives that align with the UN Sustainable Development Goals (SDGs).
-Rachel’s enthusiasm for the SDGs is second only to the causes she cares about within the Goals’ scope and advocating for them.
-She has contributed to mobilizing resources for 100+ projects with 116 organizations across 37 countries.
+She has contributed to mobilizing resources for over 120 organizations across 40 countries.

-She is a member of the Major Group for Children and Youth for the UN Summit of the Future where she can be seen speaking to H.E.
+Rachel was a member of the Major Group for Children and Youth for the UN Summit of the Future where she can be seen speaking to H.E.
 Mr. Brian Christopher Manley Wallace, Permanent Representative of Jamaica and H.E.
 Ms. Yoka Brandt, Permanent Representative of the Kingdom of the Netherlands on issues related to the well-being of youth and future generations.
-She was also invited by the Future Generations Commissioner of Wales to attend the Future Generations Forum.
+She was also invited by the Future Generations Commissioner of Wales to attend the Future Generations Forum, UNECE Forum on Engagement and Sustainable Development, UN SDSN Youth side event, UNESCO Youth Forum, and other high-level engagements on youth and future generations.

 In 2023, Rachel was selected as one of six finalists for the AFS Young Global Citizen Award sponsored by DHL and presented by AFS Intercultural Programs.
 The AFS Award for Young Global Citizens recognizes young people for their commitment to improving the global community and whose actions contribute to a more just, peaceful, and tolerant world.
 The Permanent Mission of Malta to the United Nations was the lead endorser for the celebration of International Youth Day on August 11, 2023.
 The International Youth Day celebration took place at the UN with 800 young leaders and participants from around the world in attendance.
 The AFS Youth Assembly Delegates were included in the celebration of International Youth Day at the UN.